CosmicThing2/Mod-Playground/README.md

 ## Basic Requirements

 For Mod Playground to work, you MUST have:
-- MultiMC.
-This is provided in the download and the launcher can automatically install it for you.
-In a LAN environment, this would have to be copied/deployed to all PCs that are going to play the game.
 - Java.
 Minecraft (and any mods) require Java to be installed to work.
 I recommend having the latest 32-bit and 64-bit versions installed (unless you've got a 32-bit PC).
 Java can be found [here](https://www.java.com/en/download/manual.jsp).
 - Valid Minecraft Account(s).
 To download the game and any needed libraries, you will be asked to sign into MultiMC with a valid Minecraft account.
 For schools (and other businesses), you must legally own an account per device the game is running on.
 I will never support hacked or unlicensed clients.
 - Internet Connection.
 For MultiMC to authenticate and for Mod Playground to download/update any mods, you need an Internet Connection.
 The faster the better!
+- MultiMC (included).
+This is provided in the download and the launcher can automatically install it for you.
+In a LAN environment, this would have to be copied/deployed to all PCs that are going to play the game.

 ## Using the Mod Playground - A simple rundown!